wasakredit/php-checkout-sdk/README.md

 ### What's new in 2.3

 Added new operation "Get Payment Methods".
 This can be used for a more detailed description of the Wasa Kredit Checkout payment method.
+Resolve an issue with session scoping when running multiple partners on the same session/domain.

 ### What's new in v2.2